 Earthworks runs special projects to give local children with learning disabilities and special educational needs the opportunity to learn about gardening and nature and indirectly build their self-confidence.

-Activities have included tending for plants, scarecrow workshops, construction of a bug hotel and bug boxes, making bird food holders and pressing flowers so that the children can use them to decorate working clocks that they also build.
+Activities have included caring for plants, scarecrow workshops, building bug hotels and bug boxes, making bird food holders and pressing flowers so that the children can use them to decorate working clocks that they also build.

-Earthworks is blessed with a dedicated team of volunteers who work on site in all weathers.
-They often also give up weekends to run fundraising stalls or to help out at events.
+Our dedicated team of volunteers work in our gardens in all weathers.
+They often also run fundraising stalls or help out at events.

 Without their drive, enthusiasm and commitment we would not be able to provide such a high quality service.
-They work extremely hard without complaint and always remain upbeat, patient and enthusiastic.
+They work extremely hard and remain upbeat, patient and enthusiastic.

 - Bianca Badham (CEO)